Do I need to change?

 Mr. John is a complete asshole.
 He is rude, he does not care about others feeling.
-He actually enjoys seeing people suffer.
+He actually enjoys seeing people suffer, a sadist guy.
 He can’t stick to one relationship for long.
 He smokes, he drinks.
 All in all, he is a man that barely anyone likes to befriend or date.

 Now, ask yourself, should Mr. John remain as he is or change?